routup/routup/packages/docs/src/guide/helpers.md

 # Helpers

+A "helper" is a function that allows logic to be encapsulated and reused in different places.

-Helpers exist to transform and interact with the incoming [request](./api-reference-request-helpers.md) and manipulate the [response](./api-reference-response-helpers.md) upstream.
+They exist to transform and interact with the incoming [request](./api-reference-request-helpers.md) and manipulate the [response](./api-reference-response-helpers.md) upstream.
+For example, it may be necessary to access the IP address, Host, Path, etc. at different places.

-The most important response helper, is properly the [send](./api-reference-response-helpers.md#send) helper, which sends any (optional) data to client and terminates the request on completion.
+The most important response composable, is properly the [send](./api-reference-response-helpers.md#send) method, which sends any (optional) data to client and terminates the request on completion.